Last Updated on 29th August 2020 by Emma

 It took me many years of forced frugality to understand that to live below my means was a way of freeing myself from the chains of money and the stress it brought.

-The good news is that today is a new day, one where you can make changes – it is NEVER too late to make changes, and start enjoying life as deserve to.
+The good news is that today is a new day, one where you can make changes.

 What Is Living Below Your Means?